emissary-ingress/emissary/docs/topics/using/timeouts.md

 ## Cluster Idle Timeout: `cluster_idle_timeout_ms`

 `cluster_idle_timeout_ms` controls how long a connection stream will remain open if there are no active requests.
 This timeout operates based on outgoing requests to upstream services.
+By default this is set to 30000ms.
 It can be disabled by setting the value to 0.

 ## Connect Timeout: `connect_timeout_ms`

 `connect_timeout_ms` sets the connection-level timeout for Ambassador Edge Stack to an upstream service at the network layer.
 This timeout runs until Ambassador can verify that a TCP connection has been established.
 This timeout cannot be disabled.
-The default is `3000m`.
+The default is 3000ms.

 ## Module Only

 ## Listener Idle Timeout: `listener_idle_timeout_ms`

 `listener_idle_timeout_ms` controls how long a connection stream will remain open if there are no active requests.
 This timeout operates based on incoming requests to the listener.
+By default, this is set to 30000ms.
 It can be disabled by setting the value to 0.  **Caution** Disabling this timeout increases the likelihood of stream leaks due to missed FINs in the TCP connection.

 ### Example